Test and Trace Support Payments

 Who is not eligible?

-- unable to work because your employer has closed due to a local lockdown
+- unable to work because your employer has closed due to a local or national lockdown

 How to apply